-Most of Innovative Language’s courses have a pretty useful grammar bank, though a couple were rather sparse.
+Most of Innovative Language’s courses have a pretty useful grammar bank, though a couple was rather sparse.

 Here, you can search for various grammar points by level and you’ll be provided with detailed explanations of how that grammar point works.
 Additionally, there are examples and links to lessons where that grammar point was used.